 Many people have a lot of myths about what being an entrepreneur is and how it will shape/affect their life that are simply not true.
-Company Marketing Strategy in South Africa and these are the seven biggest myths that I continuously hear.
+What Are Marketing Strategies in Guide and these are the seven biggest myths that I continuously hear.

 1. Being an Entrepreneur is too risky for me.